Associate of Applied Science Degree

 Early Childhood Education

-Suggested Course Sequence: Associate of Technical Science Degree Program
+Suggested Course Sequence: Associate of Applied Science Degree Program

 Offered at Wenatchee and Omak campuses